xianghuiluo/TechnicalNotes/articles/VSCode.md

 ## Debugging
 To debug the "main" program, set a break point on line 8 and then click on "Run"->"Start Debugging"
 ![Image](../data/vscode-debug.png)
+The above debugging window appears and show the variable values on the left.

 [Back to Contents](../README.md)